 There is always an online job application option, but making an offline application will definitely raise your chance to get hired.
 It is known that offline applicants have higher recruitment rates than online applicants.
-Here, you can find the printable job application form of USPS, which you can fill it by hand and submit it to your desired USPS location.
+Below, you can find the link to the printable job application form of USPS, which you can fill it by hand and submit to your desired USPS location.

 If you have any other questions, you can send an email to